tenfensw/txlin/porting-guide.md

 ```
 #ifdef THIS_IS_TXLIN
 txSetConsoleAttr(TX_LIGHTGREEN);
-printf("You use Linux or macOS.
+printf("You use TXLin on Linux or macOS.
 I like both of these operating systems.\n");
 #else
 txSetConsoleAttr(TX_RED);
-printf("You use Windows.
+printf("You use TXLib on Windows.
 I prefer macOS over Windows.\n")
 #endif
 ```